M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 A heads up about using DO Spaces.
 In our tests, we hit a few issues  including missing implementation for copying large files (> 5GB), severe rate limits and very poor performance when deleting objects.
-If you plan on using this backend, keep an eye on your backups.
+If you plan on using this provider, keep an eye on your backups.
 In any case, Cloudron will notify the admins by email when backups fail.

 ### Exoscale SOS